Which is the richest bread in calcium?

 Does a slice of bread help meet our daily needs?

 In any case, healthy people who follow a well-balanced diet shouldn’t worry about oxalic acid and phytate content of food.
-They don’t affect calcium status of the body.
+They don’t affect the calcium status of the body.

 • enriched foods have a high calcium bioavailability.
 We absorb calcium from enriched bread at a similar rate as milk!